0xZDH/o365spray/README.md

                         Lockout policy reset time (in minutes).
 Default: 15 minutes

   --validate-type {openid-config,getuserrealm}
-                        Specify which spray type to perform.
+                        Specify which validation module to use.
 Default: getuserrealm

   --enum-type {activesync,onedrive}
-                        Specify which spray type to perform.
+                        Specify which enum module to use.
 Default: ActiveSync

   --spray-type {activesync,autodiscover,msol,adfs}
-                        Specify which spray type to perform.
+                        Specify which spray module to use.
 Default: ActiveSync

   --adfs ADFS           URL of target ADFS login page for spraying.